bersler/OpenLogReplicator-tutorials/tutorials/Oracle-to-file-offline/README.md

 4. Start offline replicator

+Run:

     ./4.start.sh

 After this step, the container with OpenLogReplicator should be running.

-5Run SQL and check results
+5. Run SQL and check results

 Run: